Generalized geometric commutator theory and quantum geometric bracket and its uses: Quantum covariant Hamiltonian system

 \subsection{The QCPB for quantum harmonic oscillator}

 As a certainly example based on the theorem \ref{t2}, we will now start by briefly reviewing the quantum mechanics of a one-dimensional harmonic oscillator \eqref{eq11}, and see how the QCPB can be incorporated using GGC in the covariant quantization procedure.
 With the Hamiltonian given by \eqref{eq11}, let's use the QCPB to recalculate the \eqref{eq10}, we can see how difference emerges.
+More specifically, the covariant dynamics in terms of the position reads